 Gout causes attacks of pain and swelling, usually in the big toe.
 Gout is a kind of arthritis.
 It is most common in men, especially Māori and Pacific men.

-Talk to your doctor, nurse, pharmacist or Arthritis NZ educator about medicine to treat the gout attack and about taking medicine every day to bring down your uric acid levels and prevent further attacks.
+Talk to your doctor, nurse, pharmacist or Arthritis NZ educator about gout attack medicine to treat the pain of gout attacks and about taking uric acid medicine every day to bring down your uric acid levels and prevent further attacks.

 Why do I get gout?

-Your body makes uric acid when you eat food.
-It is normal and healthy to have some uric acid in your body.
-Most people get rid of uric acid through their urine.
+It is normal to have uric acid in our blood because our bodies need some uric acid.
+Most people get rid of any extra uric acid in their urine.

 How does gout affect you?

 Gout attacks can damage your joints, bones and kidneys.

 - going out with family and friends